Machu Picchu New Rules

 NEW CIRCUIT TO VISIT MACHU PICCHU

-Route 1 (upper short tour, red):
+Route 1 (Upper short tour, red):

 This route leads from the entrance through the upper sector, over agricultural terraces, past the guard’s house, through the main entrance to the urban sector, to the sun temple, and from there over the water mirrors in the lower sector back to the exit.